NextronSystems/nextron-helper-scripts/thor-help/README.md

-# THOR Scan Parameters
+# THOR Command Line Flags

-THOR APT Scanner Scan Parameters

 This help reflects the scan parameters of THOR 10.6 TechPreview.